Perspective | This year, I need my ancestors more than ever. I’m baking pan de muerto to call them forth.

 Bedoy will still celebrate, albeit with a smaller family gathering.
 And if anything, the circumstances will underscore the meaning of the occasion.
 “That is going to bring us back to the meaning of that day,” she says.
 “It will have a deeper meaning, I think.”

 Gerson agrees.
 “It’s almost like we question ourselves, like, is it okay to celebrate, to continue?”
 But one of La Newyorkina’s employees lost his mother to the virus, and Gerson worries that people are being denied the space and opportunity to mourn their loved ones the way they otherwise would.
-“So this year it feels almost, it feels …”; She pauses a moment.
+“So this year it feels almost, it feels …”; she pauses a moment.
 “I don’t even have the right adjective, to be perfectly honest.
 But to be able to have a moment where you do stop and celebrate among all this hardship feels especially symbolic.”
 The importance of the celebration feels heightened for her.
 “I think it’s going to be cathartic for a lot of people and especially in the communities, because it’s like a collective mourning of sorts.”

 Gerson, who was raised Jewish, also did not grow up celebrating Día de los Muerto.
 But when she learned about the practices, they resonated with her, so she adopted them.
 Most of all, she loves pan de muerto, a bread whose ingredients — wheat and oranges brought by Spanish conquistadors, star anise from Asia — speak to the cultural blend of Mexican cuisine.
 “This is my favorite bread in the entire world,” she says.
 “There’s nothing better to me.”
 And while she could make it all year long, reserving it for this one season makes it all the more special.
 (Gerson has an excellent recipe in her cookbook, “My Sweet Mexico.”)